STACK-ITEA-Project/DETONAR-Light/README.md

 # DETONAR on Cooja logs

 This is an extension of the original implementation of DETONAR, to adjust it to work on Cooja logs.
-You can run DETONAR the same way as originally, or use the pipeline which runs all steps for you:
+You can run DETONAR the same way as originally, or use the pipeline which runs all steps for you.

+Datasets to use can be found [HERE](https://github.com/vikiminki/DETONAR-cooja-datasets).
+For this brach, pick a dataset labeled "sniffer".

 ## Running the whole DETONAR pipeline